Disposal guide

 Step-by-step

 4. 4.
 Drop at any auto-parts retailer.
-AutoZone, O'Reilly, Advance Auto, NAPA.
+AutoZone, O'Reilly, Advance Auto, or NAPA.
 Up to 5 gallons per visit.
 Free.

 Frequently asked